Terms & Conditions

 property, and are responsible for ensuring that all such property is clearly marked with the owner’s name.

-Any refusal to take such a test will be taken into account by the Board of Directors when deciding if and what sanctions are relevant.
+Any refusal to take such a test will be used as confirmation of use by School management and will be taken into account by the Head of School or Board of Directors when deciding if and what sanctions are relevant.

 Progress reports and report cards: the School monitors each student’s progress and the parents